Ph.D. Mathematics Education, Columbia University, New York

 Refereed conference proceedings and presentations

-Park, J. (accepted).
+Park, J. (2021).
 Students' conception of confidence intervals: statistical literacy reflected on the COVID-19 Vaccine media reports.
-The 43rd Annual Conference of the North American Chapter of the International Group for the Psychology of Mathematics Education, PME-NA: Philadelphia, PA, October, 2021.
+The 43rd Annual Conference of the North American Chapter of the International Group for the Psychology of Mathematics Education, PME-NA: Philadelphia, PA.

-Park, J. (accepted).
+Park, J. (2021).
 Pre-service mathematics teachers project- based mathematical modeling instruction: conception, task design, and enactment.
-The 14th International Congress on Mathematical Education (ICME-14), Shanghai, China, July, 2021.
+The 14th International Congress on Mathematical Education (ICME-14), Shanghai, China.

 Park, J. (2018).
 The theory of Value-Creation meets in Mathematical Practice: the potential role of mathematical modeling project.
 The 1st International Conference on Ikeda Studies and Soka Education.
 DePaul University, Chicago, IL.